backup-manager/backup-manager/README.md

 There are three commands available `manager:backup`, `manager:restore` and `manager:list`.

 All will prompt you with simple questions to successfully execute the command.

+### Contribution Guidelines

+We recommend using the vagrant configuration supplied with this package for development and contribution.
+Simply install VirtualBox, Vagrant, and Ansible then run `vagrant up` in the root folder.
+A virtualmachine specifically designed for development of the package will be built and launched for you.

+When contributing please consider the following guidelines:

+- please conform to the code style of the project, it's essentially PSR-2 with a few differences.
+    1. The NOT operator should be surrounded by a single space. `if ( ! is_null(...)) {`.
+    2. Interfaces should NOT be suffixed with `Interface`, Traits should NOT be suffixed with `Trait`.
+- A minimal code coverage of 100% must be maintained.
+- All methods and classes must contain docblocks.
+- Ensure that you submit tests that have 100% coverage.
+- When adding new functionality, please [submit a proposal](https://github.com/heybigname/backup-manager/issues/new) to ensure compatibility with the project's goals.

 ### Maintainers